Generic name: Efavirenz Tablets (e FAV e renz)

 - Very bad dizziness or passing out.

 - Severe nervous system problems have happened.
 These may include feeling confused, behavior or mood changes, balance problems, other movement problems, or hallucinations (seeing or hearing things that are not there).
 Sometimes, this has happened months to years after starting this medicine (efavirenz tablets).
 Call your doctor right away if you have any of these effects.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 What are some other side effects of Efavirenz Tablets?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Feeling tired or weak.

-- This medicine may cause you to have dizziness, sleepiness, trouble sleeping, trouble focusing, or dreams that are not normal.
-Most of the time, these effects go away after taking this medicine for 2 to 4 weeks.
-It may help if you take this medicine (efavirenz tablets) at bedtime.
-If you feel dizzy or sleepy, or you have trouble focusing, avoid driving and doing other tasks or actions that call for you to be alert.
-Call your doctor if these effects last, they bother you, or are very bad.
+- Nervous system problems are common with this medicine (efavirenz tablets).
+These may include dizziness, sleepiness, trouble sleeping or focusing, or abnormal dreams.
+Most of the time, this goes away after 2 to 4 weeks.
+Taking this medicine (efavirenz tablets) at bedtime may help with these effects.
+If you feel dizzy, sleepy, or have trouble focusing, avoid driving and doing other tasks or actions that call for you to be alert.
+Call your doctor if these effects last, they bother you, or are severe.